1. The Diary of a Nobody – George & Weedon Grossmith

 5. The Catcher in the Rye – J.D.
 Salinger

 I only read this book because I found it in a charity shop and I wanted to know what it was that made it so controversial.
 Truth be told I still don’t know and apart from the whole Mark Chapman thing I think people were just more easily shocked in 1951.
 And all old people get a little scared at the idea of a youth rebellion don’t they?
 Having said all that I loved this book.
 Well it was Holden Caulfield that I fell in love with.
-I don’t understand why people would call him arrogant or pretentious I never once saw him like that.
-All I saw was a sensitive and hugely kind hearted teenager who couldn’t make sense of the darkness that frequents the world; nastiness, greed, abuse and loneliness.
+I don’t understand why people would call him arrogant or pretentious, I never once saw him like that.
+All I saw was a sensitive and hugely kind hearted teenager who couldn’t make sense of the shit rubbish that frequents the world; nastiness, greed, abuse and loneliness.
 It’s a strange fly-on-the-wall type book as Holden leaves his school to pretty much just walk around New York City.
 But the way it’s told in first person really gives you an image of Holden and his world and it’s his thoughts and opinions about the situations around him that make the story.

 6. Starter for Ten – by David Nicholls